Danieljospin1/BigDataCapstoneProject/README.md

+## Names & Id: BISUBIZO Daniel Jospin 26695

+## Project Name
-# 🎓 Predicting Academic Outcomes and Risk Patterns in Students
+#  Predicting Academic Outcomes and Risk Patterns in Students

 > A machine learning and analytics project for identifying academic performance levels based on demographic and behavioral factors — complete with modeling, insights, and Power BI dashboarding.

 ---

-## 📌 Project Overview
+## Project Overview

 This capstone project for **Big Data Analytics** focuses on predicting student academic outcomes and identifying risk patterns using key attributes such as gender, race/ethnicity, parental education level, lunch type, and test preparation status.